manwar/python-guide/amazon-web-services.md

 You get the option to change the password (one-time only).

-Finally you are in the as the `"IAM user"`.
+Finally you are in as the `"IAM user"`.

 #### Create Group